 Salary Range: $47,000 – $60,900

 The Regional Organizer will work towards legislative and electoral priorities, with the 2020 elections as the critical near term focus.
-The Regional Organizer will prioritize building power through volunteer leader development in the Midwest with a primary focus on Arizona and, as capacity allows and needs arise, in neighboring states.
+The Regional Organizer will prioritize building power through volunteer leader development in the Southwest with a primary focus on Arizona and, as capacity allows and needs arise, in neighboring states.
 The Regional Organizer will prioritize recruiting, mentoring, training, and supporting NARAL volunteer leaders to establish self-sustaining “Action Councils” — all-volunteer leaders’ groups committed to working on NARAL priority campaigns by, for example, running events, recruiting for rallies, and engaging in rapid response.
 The Regional Organizer will also support Action Council leaders in creating and executing organizing plans to achieve campaign goals; work to identify and support individual volunteer leaders and volunteers where it’s not possible to set up self-sustaining Action Councils (including those who can share their personal story of why reproductive freedom matters to them); and regularly work to identify and recruit prospective volunteers and volunteer leaders through a variety of means.

 Recruit and Develop Volunteer Leaders: